epearcecrump/poseEstimationC-/README.md

 or
 `./main --help`

-Note, by default, that any output image will be written to `./outimages/out.jpg`.

 ### Some examples of calling the program from the command line with inputs:

 1) to pass in an input image file named `input.jpg` and output it to a file called `out.jpg`: